Moritz344/Terminal/README.md

 # Terminal

-""" Programm: Terminal with Python
+""" Program: Terminal with Python

 Description:
 - This program is a simple terminal I made.